maliMirkec/personal-website/site/testimonials/pablo-pareja-tobes.md

     cta:
       href: /contact/
       title: Hire me
-excerpt: Silvestar collaborated with me on a project and the WordPress template that he developed was successful and timely completed...
+excerpt: Silvestar was professional and had a very good attitude during all time...
 ---

 > _Silvestar collaborated with me on a project and the WordPress template that he developed was successful and timely completed.
 He was professional and had a very good attitude during all the implementation time.
 I would work with him again should the occasion arise._